Polydile/dile-modal/README.md

 ## Events

 - **dile-modal-closed**: Dispatched when the modal box becomes closed, in case you are called the close() method, or clicked in the background modal, or by the close icon.
+- **dile-modal-background-closed**: Dispatched when the modal box is closed because the user clicks in the background layer.

 ## Style customization